 What Causes Knives To Go Dull?

 Usually, when knives start to go dull, the prolonged use and the wear and tear have made them dull.
-Also, knives go dull when they are continuously washed in the dishwasher comprises of their sharpness.
+Also, knives go dull when they are continuously washed in the dishwasher understood of their sharpness.
 Moreover, the heat from the washing cycles can also dull your blades.

 Can Serrated Knives Be Sharpened?